kayprateek/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
-Breast cancer prediction using ANN in python.
+Breast cancer prediction using ANN in python

 # Modules
 Sequential model from Keras library is used to create the ANN model